Sex & Channel Hopping...

 That's an easy task compared with trying to unravel the hardware requirements for a reasonable selection of programming options, but I will have a try anyway.

-not have a BBFC certificate and so they have to reduce it down to ITC/BBFC standards by themselves.
+does not have a BBFC certificate and so they have to reduce it down to ITC/BBFC standards by themselves.
 (Most of the editing has already been implemented by the American producers who sell a cut down or 'cable version' of the film).
-The ITC guidelines for
+The ITC

-this censorship task are reasonably straightforward.
+guidelines for this censorship task are reasonably straightforward.
 Basically there should remain no indication that there is any 'real sex' going on.
-In general, the guidelines are strictly adhered to by the satellite companies who clearly do not want to jeopardise
+In general, the guidelines are strictly adhered to by the satellite companies who clearly do not

 However the BBFC are not content with the mere elimination of explicit detail, they have two further requirements for cuts: